KyleSneddon/AC4-Final-Project/about.md

 ## Data Visualization

-we created different data visualizations.
+We created different data visualizations.
 Through visually displaying our answers, we hope this could better help answer the questions listed above.